clagnut/Clagnut.com/colophon.md

 <figure>
     <img src="/images/400x200.png" alt="Example image"/>
     <figcaption>
-        This is a placeholder image, with supporting caption
+        This is a placeholder image, with supporting caption rendered in Plex Sans
     </figcaption>
 </figure>